josejailson/distilBERT/README.md

-# distilBERT on AWS SageMaker
+# Sentiment analysis on AWS SageMaker
 ---
 In this project, I demonstrate how to create and deploy an NLP model using AWS SageMaker tools.
 The model I have chosen is a pretrained Hugging Face distilBERT.